- The Society of the Owned

 One of them fell in because he either didn’t see the hole or should have seen it but wasn’t paying attention.
 OK, so he could have avoided falling into the hole if he’d been more careful.
-The other person, you find out, apparently dug the hole for the one who fell in first, and then fell in himself.
+The other person, you find out, apparently dug the hole for

 Which one do you help out of the hole?
 The careless one who fell in first?
 Or the one who dug the hole in the first place?
 Which one do you leave in the hole?
 Which one do you help out first?

 Conservatism says you definitely help the guy who dug the hole in the first place climb out of it.
 Not only that but you give him a brand new shovel and send him on his way.
 Maybe you leave the other guy in the hole, and maybe you don’t.
 In the latter case, there are serious moral questions to consider.

 The arguments against a bailout are powerful.
 It would mostly benefit banks and Wall Street firms that earned huge fees by packaging trillions of dollars in risky mortgages, often without documenting the incomes of borrowers and often turning a blind eye to clear fraud by borrowers or mortgage brokers.

 A rescue would also create a “moral hazard,” many experts contend, by encouraging banks and home buyers to take outsize risks in the future, in the expectation of another government bailout if things go wrong again.